COOL SCIENCE TRICK: INSTANTLY FREEZE WATER : SCIENCE AT HOME FOR KIDS

 And this is why we sprinkle salt on our sidewalks and driveways in the winter.
 The salt interferes with the water molecules lining up and ice does not form.

 In fact, our salty oceans freeze at around 28.4 degrees F because of the salt!

 But without a nucleation site and if the water stays very still, you can keep cooling the water well below 32 degrees F (0 C) .
 This condition is known as ‘supercooled.’
 Under the right conditions, water can stay liquid until it reaches -40 degrees Celsius.

 Give this a try!
-Please let me know how it goes.
+Please let me know how this cool science trick to instantly freeze water goes for you.
 Feel free to contact me for troubleshooting!